Boris Johnson calls Corbyn a ‘chlorinated chicken’ amid sharp Brexit exchanges

 His remarks came after Mr Corbyn asked for evidence of details that the PM is negotiating for a deal and not trying to “run down the clock”.

-The exchanges came during Mr Johnson’s first prime minister’s questions on Wednesday, after 21 Conservatives joined opposition MPs to defeat his government in a key vote aimed at blocking a no-deal Brexit on Tuesday night.

-The prime minister said the vote to take over the parliamentary timetable on Wednesday to pass a Bill blocking a no-deal Brexit would hand control of the negotiations to the EU.

-Referring to Mr Corbyn, Mr Johnson said: “What his surrender Bill would do is wreck any chance of the talks and we don’t know his strategy at all.
+Referring to Mr Corbyn, Mr Johnson said: “What his surrender Bill would do is wreck any chance of the talks [with the EU] and we don’t know his strategy at all.

 “He’s asking for mobs and Momentum activists to paralyse the traffic in his name.